thesephist/dotink/content/docs/overview.md

 ### Strings

 Ink supports string values.
 An Ink string is simply a byte slice, in the style of [Lua](https://www.lua.org/pil/2.4.html), and doesn't know about Unicode.
-We can construct a string literal by surrounding data ih single quotes, and we can escape single quotes within a string literal with a backslash.
+We can construct a string literal by surrounding data in single quotes, and we can escape single quotes within a string literal with a backslash.

 We can access individual characters in a string with the dot `.` operator followed by an index into the string.
 Since Ink strings are mutable, we can also change sub-slices of a string in the same way by assigning to it.